Theophylline aptamer

 Binding pocket

-Left: Surface representation of the binding pocket of the aptamer generated from PDB ID: 1EHT by NMR.
-Theophylline (shown in sticks) is labeled in yellow.
-Right: The hydrogen bonds of binding sites of the aptamer bound with theophylline.
+Left: Surface representation of the binding pocket of the aptamer generated from PDB ID: 8D28 by X-ray Crystallography.
+Theophylline (shown in sticks) is labeled in magenta.
+Right: The hydrogen bonds of binding sites of the aptamer bound with Theophylline.

 Ligand information